 Take off the filter, place on the pouring cap, give the coffee a swirl and then pour into mugs and enjoy 🙂

-Overall we have found the Bodum Pour Over to be an elegant looking, easy to use and maintain pour over that can make a really enjoyable cup of coffee.
-So if that sounds like what you are looking for then the Bodum might be a really great option for you!
+Overall we have found the Bodum pour over coffee maker to be an elegant-looking, and easy-to-use pour over that can make a really enjoyable cup of coffee.
+So if that sounds like what you are looking for then the Bodum Pour Over might be a really great option for you!

 We would love to hear you thoughts, questions, or experiences with the bodum pour over so be sure to write them below!